dubfib/mcp-reimagined/scripts/templates/README.md

 > [!TIP]
 > You can **edit how much ram** **Gradle** can use in **gradle.properties** to **speed up the process**.
 > ```bash
-> org.gradle.jvmargs=-Xmx8G # 8GB of ram instead of the default 6GB.
+> # 8GB of ram instead of the default 6GB.
-> org.gradle.daemon=true
-> org.gradle.parallel=true
-> org.gradle.configureondemand=true
+> org.gradle.jvmargs=-Xmx8G
 > ```

 ### Click the Gradle icon on the right sidebar.